morethanmachines/australian-livestock-language-skill/readme.md

 This skill teaches Claude how to understand and apply the terminology defined in the **National Bovine Livestock Language Guidelines**, published by **MLA, AUS-MEAT, and the Meat Industry Language and Standards Committee**.

 Most large language models often default to US, Chinese or European livestock language.
 That leads to predictable problems: mixed scoring systems, incorrect assumptions, and advice that sounds confident but doesn’t match Australian practice.
-This skill provides Claude with a structured way to stay within the Australian standard.
+This skill provides AI Agents with a structured way to stay within the Australian standard.

 The aim is simple: make livestock terminology clear, consistent, and usable inside an AI interface without changing or replacing the official Guidelines.